odoo/documentation/accounting/others/taxes/create.rst

    :align: center

-* If you use Odoo Accounting, set a tax account (i.e. where the tax journal item will be posted).
-This field is optional, if you keep it empty, Odoo posts the tax journal item in the income account.
+* If you use Twenty20 Accounting, set a tax account (i.e. where the tax journal item will be posted).
+This field is optional, if you keep it empty, Twenty20 posts the tax journal item in the income account.

 .. tip::